behrouzzd/spring-boot-batch-swagger/README.md

 3) Caching Person entity using second level cache in Hibernate to seed up the service performance.

 4) Implemented an endpoint persons/children which returns an array in which the element n is the amount of people having n children.
-   To  speed  up  this  request,  you  want  to  write  a  job (whith spring-batch and schedular) which  runs  every  15  minutes, calculates those numbers and puts them into a new entity ParentSummary
+   To  speed  up  this  request, there is a job (whith spring-batch and schedular) which  runs  every  15  minutes, calculates those numbers and puts them into a new entity ParentSummary